 wPrime

-In the wPrime test, the 32M single-threaded running score took 31 seconds while the 1024M multi-threaded running score took 191 seconds.
-For reference, the previous generation i5-10210U multi-core 1024M achieved 321 seconds, an increase of up to 40%.
+In the wPrime test, the 32M single-thread run took 31 seconds, while the 1024M multi-thread run took 191 seconds.
+For reference, the i5-10210U multi-core 1024M reached 321 seconds, an increase of up to 40%.

 GPU performance

-The Intel Core i5-11300H processor on the Asus Vivobook Pro 14 has a built-in Iris Xe core graphic card.
-This GPU comes with 80 execution units, about 640 stream processor cores, an acceleration frequency of 1.3GHz, and also integrates the latest generation of Intel Quick Sync module.
-Let us now take a look at the actual performance of this chip
+The Intel Core i5-11300H processor in the ASUS Vivobook Pro 14 includes an integrated Iris Xe graphics card.
+This GPU features 80 execution units, approximately 640 stream processor cores, a boost frequency of 1.3 GHz, and an integrated Intel Quick Sync module.
+Now let’s take a look at the actual performance of this chip.

 3Dmark

-In the 3DMark Time Spy (2K rendering resolution) test, a score of 1275 was obtained and the operating frequency was 1300MHz.
-Furthermore, the maximum temperature throughout the testing period was 81 degrees.
+In the 3DMark Time Spy (2K rendering resolution) test, it scored 1275 points with an operating frequency of 1300 MHz.
+In addition, the highest temperature during the entire test was 81 degrees.

-In the 3DMark Fire Strike (1080P rendering resolution) test, it got a score of 2798 points and the operating frequency was 1300MHz.
-In addition, the maximum temperature is 75 degrees.
-For the 3DMark Fire Strike Extreme (2K rendering resolution) test, it got a score of 1518, the operating frequency was 1300MHz, and the maximum temperature is 76 degrees.
+In the 3DMark Fire Strike (1080P rendering resolution) test, it scored 2798 points with an operating frequency of 1300 MHz.
+In addition, the maximum temperature was 75 degrees.
+In the 3DMark Fire Strike Extreme (2K rendering resolution) test, it scored 1518 points, with an operating frequency of 1300 MHz, and the maximum temperature was 76 degrees.

-Asus Vivobook Pro 14 OLED 3DMARK
+Asus Vivobook Pro 14 OLED 3DMark

 RAM

-ASUS Vivobook Pro14 built-in dual-channel DDR4 3200MHz 16GB onboard memory timing is 22-22-22-48 CR1.
-Using AIDA64 for the memory cache test, the measured read, write, and copy bandwidths were 42875MB/s, 40404MB/s, and 37010MB/s respectively.
-Furthermore, the latency was 86.7ns.
+The ASUS Vivobook Pro14 has built-in dual-channel DDR4 3200MHz 16GB onboard memory, with timings of 22-22-22-48 CR1.
+Using AIDA64 for memory cache testing, the measured read, write, and copy bandwidths are 42875 MB/s, 40404 MB/s, and 37010 MB/s, respectively.
+In addition, the latency is 86.7 ns.

 SSD

-The Vivobook 14 Pro uses an Optane NVMe SSD from Intel with a capacity of 512GB and provides 32GB of Optane memory acceleration to further improve SSD performance.
-In the CrystalDiskMark test software, the sequential read speed is 2850MB/s, its write speed is 1308MB/s while the 4K random read and write speed is 153MB/s and 124MB/s respectively
+The Vivobook 14 Pro uses a 512GB Intel Optane NVMe SSD and offers 32GB of Optane memory acceleration to further enhance SSD performance.
+In CrystalDiskMark, the sequential read speed is 2850 MB/s, the write speed is 1308 MB/s, and the 4K random read and write speeds are 153 MB/s and 124 MB/s, respectively.

-On another benchmark database (AS Benchmark), the SSD sequential read speed is 1191MB/s, the write speed is 622MB/s and the 4K random read and write speed 62MB/s read and 125MB/s write respectively.
+On the AS SSD benchmark, the SSD sequential read speed is 1191 MB/s, the write speed is 622 MB/s, and the 4K random read and write speeds are 62 MB/s and 125 MB/s, respectively.

-During testing, the frequency is 3.4GHz and the temperature stayed put at about 94 degrees from the beginning to the end of the testing period.
-Interestingly, there is not much fluctuation of the temperature throughout the testing.
+During the testing process, the frequency was 3.4 GHz, and the temperature remained around 94 degrees from the start to the end of the test.
+Interestingly, the temperature fluctuated little throughout the entire test.

 Summary